-Watch the video below to learn how to make this fantastic homemade corn dog recipe.
+Watch the video below to learn how to make these fantastic homemade corn dogs.
 Underneath the video, you will find a full written recipe.
 Also, you can pick all our recipes in our digital cookbook that contains a ton of easy recipes.

 Corn Dogs Recipe